Table of Contents

 5. The Final Stage – Addiction

-Many people struggling with addiction may blame their family or society for the bad things that have happened to them and those around them.
+Many people struggling with addiction may blame their family or society for the bad things that happened to them and those around them.

 In many circumstances, a person’s substance use becomes even worse than before, and the only way out is by recovering through an addiction treatment program.